ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - e.g. the `Iterator` trait has a `Item` associated type. the implmentors specifies this as what it's `next` method returns
     - why not generic trait? - can implement the trait many times (per generic param)
         - with associated type we can only implement trait one time
-- supertraits - defining a trait to depend on implementor implementing another trait
+- supertraits - defining a trait to depend on implementee implementing another trait
-    - `trait Trait: SuperTrait { ... }` - implementor must implement `SuperTrait` here before implementing `Trait`
+    - `trait SuperTrait: Trait { ... }` - implementor must implement `Trait` here before implementing `SuperTrait`
     - concept is similar to trait bounds on generics
 - fully qualified syntax - use to disambiguate when same method name in different traits or direct impl
     - types direct implementation takes precedence